Ithaca, New York: 18th century

-Saponi and Tutelo peoples, Siouan-speaking tribes, later occupied lands at the south end of Cayuga Lake.
-Dependent tributaries of the Cayuga, they had been permitted to settle on the tribe's hunting lands at the south end of Cayuga Lake, and in Pony (originally Sapony) Hollow of present-day Newfield, New York and Cayuta, New York.
-Remnants of these tribes had been forced from Virginia and North Carolina by tribal conflicts and European colonial settlement.
+Saponi and Tutelo peoples joined the Haudenosaunee Confederacy and moved to lands at the south end of Cayuga Lake.
+As League members under the Cayuga, they settled on the tribe's hunting lands at the south end of Cayuga Lake, and in Pony (originally Sapony) Hollow of present-day Newfield, New York and Cayuta, New York.
+These tribes had been forced from Virginia and North Carolina by warfare with European colonial settlement and other native tribes.
 Similarly, the Tuscarora people, an Iroquoian-speaking tribe from the Carolinas, migrated after defeat in the Yamasee War; they settled with the Oneida people and became the sixth nation of the Haudenosaunee, with chiefs stating the migration was complete in 1722.

-During the American Revolutionary War, four of the then six Iroquois nations helped the British attempt to crush the revolution, although bands made decisions on fighting in a highly decentralized way.
+During the American Revolutionary War, four of the then six Iroquois nations helped the British attempt to crush the revolution, although each nation made decisions on fighting in a highly decentralized way.
 Conflict with the rebel colonists was fierce throughout the Mohawk Valley and Western New York.
 In retaliation for conflicts to the east and resentment at the way in which the Iroquois made war, the 1779 Sullivan Expedition was conducted against the Iroquois in the west of the state, destroying more than 40 villages and stored winter crops and forcing their retreat from the area.
 It destroyed the Tutelo village of Coreorgonel, located near what is now the junction of state routes 13 and 13A just south of Ithaca.
 Most Iroquois were forced from the state after the Revolutionary War, but some remnants remained.
 The state sold off the former Iroquois lands to stimulate development and settlement by non-indigenous Americans; lands were also granted as payment to veterans of the war.

 Within the current boundaries of Ithaca, Native Americans maintained a temporary hunting camp at the base of Cascadilla Gorge.
 In 1788, eleven men from Kingston, New York, came to the area with two Lenape guides, to explore what they considered wilderness.
 The following year Jacob Yaple, Isaac Dumond, and Peter Hinepaw returned with their families and constructed log cabins.
 That same year Abraham Bloodgood of Albany obtained a patent from the state for 1,400 acres, which included all of the present downtown west of Tioga Street.

 In 1790, the federal government and state began an official program to grant land in the area, known as the Central New York Military Tract, as payment for service to Continental Army soldiers of the Revolutionary War, when the newly established federal government was cash poor.
 Most local land titles trace back to these Revolutionary war grants.
 However, the Bloodgood tract was not part of the state bounties to veterans.
 It was originally granted to a member of the state militia, Martinus Zielie, as a bounty under a different law for recruiting men to enlist in the Continental Army.